 I spent my summer performing powertrain vehicle testing.
 My goal was to collect an assortment of vehicles with different engine sizes and run several certified tests to determine the overall performance of each vehicle.
 Using this baseline study data, comparisons between the conventional vehicles of today and the advanced technology vehicles of the future can be established.

 I spent four months working for both the Quality and the Product Development Departments.
 I performed test validations on new products and metal quick connectors used by the automotive industry for fuel line connectors.
 These tests were to ensure quality and included assembly effort, pull-apart effort, leak, burst and lifecycle testing.

+to identify career opportunities for our students.
 This is what some of our recent graduates are doing with their ISE degrees.

 Matt Toter, 2013